 That building still stands, but not in Cooktown.
 It was shipped to Cairns in the 1920s, erected in McLeod Street, opposite the cemetery, and went on to be Herries Hospital.
 It’s been empty and virtually derelict for many years, clad in black plastic to keep the elements out.
 The heritage listed building is now being restored by John Westwood, who owns a motel next door.
 He’s restored a few old buildings in his time, and intends to make his home in this one.

-His future home may already have at least one occupant.
+But his future home may already have at least one occupant.
 A ghost.

 Bev Hewson, who manages the motel, has seen an apparition in the old house.
 So too has at least one motel guest.
 And builders working on the restoration have had some odd experiences they can’t explain.
 The apparition is said to be the figure of a woman, wearing old fashioned clothes, with an indistinct face.
 She’s given at least one observer a fright, but doesn’t appear to be threatening.
 She’s just a quiet presence who seems to be keeping an eye on the place.

-LISTEN Click on the red arrow to hear Bev describe the ghostly apparition
+LISTEN to Bev describe the ghostly apparition

-LISTEN Click on the red arrow to hear John Westwood talk about the restoration
+John Westwood talks about the restoration

 Cairns artist Julie McEnerny has long been fascinated by the old Herries Hospital building, and has portrayed it in her artwork.
 And she’s had a look at the story of the place, and the people who lived and worked in it.
 So who is the ghost?
 Margaret Timony, or the matron who ran Herries Hospital?
-LISTEN Click on the red arrow to hear Julie tell the story

 More about Julie McEnerny at http://www.juliemcenerny.com.au/